1. Skip to content

 ScienceGlobal issues

-US scientists Victor Ambros and Gary Ruvkun have been awarded the Nobel Prize in physiology or medicine for their research into microRNA.
+US scientists Victor Ambros and Gary Ruvkun's Nobel Prize in physiology or medicine recognizes their research into microRNA.

 A room at Sweden's Karolinska Institute where images of scientists Victor Ambros and Gary Ruvkun are shown on a presentation screen.